-One stands out as the best wood for smoking meat between Hickory and Mesquite.
+One is the best wood for smoking meat between Hickory and Mesquite.

-If you’ve ever had smoked meat, whether it was beef, turkey, chicken, pork, or even wild game, chances are it was smoked with Hickory or Mesquite.
+If you’ve ever smoked meat, whether beef, turkey, chicken, pork, or even wild game, chances are it was smoked with Hickory or Mesquite.

 But is one of them truly superior to the other?
 Will your smoked meat taste significantly different?

 Continue reading to find out!